realJustinLee/LiMe/README.md

 ## Client

-The Login GUI, also the welcome page
+The Login GUI and the welcome page as well.

 ![](./ScreenShots/LiMeLogin.png)